phoenixperry/physical_computing_grad/readme.md

 2     | Term 1 Major Project      |   Major Project and Project Logs	 | Feb 10 in class | 20%
 3| Term 2 Major Project (Solo) | Major Project and Project Logs	      |   March 23rd in class | 20%|
 4|	Vita	| Formal Presentation of Project 2 |March 23rd in class |	10%
-etextile-summercamp.org/swatch-exchange/wp-content/uploads/2014/07/SwatchBookExchange2015_PDF_spreads.pdf

 ---

-#####You must complete all of the above items for full credit, according to the following requirements:etextile-summetextile-summercamp.org/swatch-exchange/wp-content/uploads/2014/07/SwatchBookExchange2015_PDF_spreads.pdfetextile-summercamp.org/swatch-exchange/wp-content/uploads/2014/07/SwatchBookExchange2015_PDF_spreads.pdfercamp.org/swatch-exchange/wp-content/uploads/2014/07/SwatchBookExchange2015_PDF_spreads.pdf
+#####You must complete all of the above items for full credit, according to the following requirements:
----

 **The Major Projects** must also include your project log and the working final project presentation (or video).
 Details about the Major Projects are provided as the term progresses.

 **Coursework** (Lab Tasks 1-4) consists of lab tasks assigned each week.
 Your must keep an online log which must be detailed, and must include a video and diagrams.
 At the end of the 4 labs, you must select and submit one which you want to be marked formally.
 At the end of the 4 weeks this mark will be given the weight of 70% of your lab work and your week by week labs and logs will account for the other 30% of your lab work mark.

 **The Viva** is a formal presentation of your Major Project.

-**How your Labs will be marked in class and the following will be givMain Page - 32C3_Public_Wikien consideration in their marking:** etextile-summercamp.org/swatch-exchange/wp-content/uploads/2014/07/SwatchBookExchange2015_PDF_spreads.pdf 5 (1st) - Exceeded what was discussed in class, evidence of external research, and exceeded assignment expectations
+**How your Labs will be marked in class and the following will be used as the ranking score:**

+5 (1st) - Exceeded what was discussed in class, evidence of external research, and exceeded assignment expectations

 4 (2.1) - Very good use of what is taught in the course and possible some small elements beyond it

-3 (2.2) - No so polished, may have missed some things but the work was done Main Page - 32C3_Public_Wiki
+3 (2.2) - No so polished, may have missed some things but the work was done

-2 (3) - Some requirements not fulfilled/not fully complProjectseted.
+2 (3) - Some requirements not fulfilled/not fully complete.

 1 - Warrants a pass, but not more.